Thousands of Years of History

 1843 - National Disruption Felt in the Trossachs

-843 was the year of the “Disruption” in the Church of Scotland when dissent arose over the power of the government versus the kirk.
+1843 was the year of the “Disruption” in the Church of Scotland when dissent arose over the power of the government versus the kirk.

 At grass roots levels there was disagreement as to congregations having the right to appoint their own ministers.
 In 1843, the retiring Moderator at the General Assembly led the revolt, and a third of the ministers walked out with him.
 They declared Jesus as the head of the church rather than the state being the head of the church.
-They formed the Free Church of Scotland, a congregation of with was established in Callander for awhile..
+They formed the Free Church of Scotland, a congregation of which was established in Callander for awhile..

 A Church for the Trossachs, in the Trossachs

-In 1847 the residents of the Trossachs petitioned the Church of Scotland local Presbytery for their own local church so they wouldn’t have to travel the rough 14 minke round trip to the Callander Kirk.
+In 1847 the residents of the Trossachs petitioned the Church of Scotland local Presbytery for their own local church so they wouldn’t have to travel the rough 14 mile round trip to the Callander Kirk.

 In 1848 the congregational petition was granted.
 The site, which was part of the Drummond Estate was chosen and gifted by Lord and Lady Willoughby d’Eresby and both gave significant financial support for the church to be built.